inspire-eu-validation/download-service/A.17.TGR18.entryTitle.md

 **Purpose**:

-The title element of an entry shall be populated with a human readable title for that entry.
+The title element of an entry must be populated with a human readable title for that entry.

 **Test method**

 * For each [entry](#entry) in the Download Service Feed, check if an [entry title](#entrytitle) is provided.
-* the [entry title](#entrytitle) must be non-empty text; the text content must include at least one alpha-numeric letter.
+* The [entry title](#entrytitle) must be non-empty text; the text content must include at least one alpha-numeric letter.

 **Reference(s)**: